Request Data

 Requesting through CDP creates the data needed to act.
 Through CDP, Requesters can access a standardized, globally comparable data set that has many uses.

-Private Markets requesters such as asset owners and fund managers with private market portfolios;
+Private Markets such as asset owners and fund managers with private market portfolios;

 Banks providing supply chain financing solutions to their corporate customers;